virteal/kudocracy/README.md

 How is it different?
 -----------

+Traditional voting systems with elections every so often capture infrequent snapshots of the opinion.
+Because voting often is inconvenient, elections are either rare or participation suffers.
+Most decisions are therefore concentrated in the hands of a few representatives who are subject to corruption temptations.
+Liquid Democracy promises to solves these issues thanks to modern technologies.

+Avec Kudocray:

-Votes are reversible, you can change your mind.
+* Votes are reversible, you can change your mind.

-Propositions are searchable using tags.
+* Propositions are searchable using tags.

-Delegates may vote for you on some propositions.
+* Delegates may vote for you on some propositions.

-You can follow their recommendations or vote directly.
+* You can follow their recommendations or vote directly.

+* Votes and delegations are ephemeral and disappear unless renewed.

-Results are updated in realtime after each vote.
+* Results are updated in realtime, trends are made visible.

-You can share your votes or hide them.
+* You can share your votes or hide them.

-It is open source.
+* It is open source.

 Is it available?